fl0wxr/fl0wxr/README.md

 [3] INCISIVE Project Consortium.
 "D6.7 Best Practices for DICOM De-identification".
 Project Deliverable.
 INCISIVE (HORIZON 2020).
 2024-06-30.
 Available at: https://incisive-project.eu/wp-content/uploads/2024/06/INCISIVE_D6-7_Best-Practices_final.pdf

-[4] A. Dimoulakis.
-"Complementary notes covering foundational topics in Mathematical Analysis and Measure Theory".
-2022-06.
-Available at: https://drive.google.com/drive/folders/1p6rbD9gTxQGJupflapUb5uy8YYFP4eRU?usp=sharing

-[5] A. Tzanetos, C. Kyriklidis, A. Papamichail, A. Dimoulakis, and G. Dounias.
+[4] A. Tzanetos, C. Kyriklidis, A. Papamichail, A. Dimoulakis, and G. Dounias.
 "A Nature Inspired Metaheuristic for Optimal Leveling of Resources in Project Management".
 Conference Paper.
 SETN '18: Proceedings of the 10th Hellenic Conference on Artificial Intelligence, 2018-07-09. doi:10.1145/3200947.3201014.
 Available at: https://doi.org/10.1145/3200947.3201014

 ---